 I spoiled A-Rod since he was a baby.
 I gave him many baby cookies.
 I boiled chicken legs for him.
 He had no problem when he was a baby but over the next two years, his tear stain was so obvious and became a big problem.
 We asked vets many times in Taiwan.
 Most of them all had the same response.
 Either Allergies or Lacrimal gland obstruction.
 I remembered one of the vets told me that surgery might be helpful.
 I don’t remember what surgery was about but I didn’t let him do it because he was just a baby.
 I didn’t want him to suffer from the after effects of surgery.
 Until one of the vets suggested me to give him Royal Canin vegetarian formula dry food, and stop all the treats.
 So back then that was the biggest change made to his diet.

 I didn’t give him any human foods and I stopped giving him boiled chicken.
 For A-Rod it appeared that the boiled chicken actually caused a lot of tearing.
 After giving him a strict diet of his dog food, and a reduced treat allotment, his tear stains gradually went away.
 It wasn’t easy because chicken is one of his favorite foods.
 However, for his own good I had to be strict on it.
 Also, I cleaned his tears anytime they started to show.
-I didn’t learn this from anywhere else but I know that tears near the eye on the hair are actually beginning tear stains since it turns the hair around that area yellow.
+I know that tears near the eye on the hair are actually beginning tear stains since it turns the hair around that area yellow.
 I always carried a kleenex to take care of it and would always wipe the tears anytime I saw them.

 I found he was getting better after about 6 months of strict food and cleaning.
 His tear stains gradually went away.
 And the new hair around the eyes were not stained.
 The old yellowed hair was hard to fix.
 We were able to fix the yellow hair by giving him a new hair cut.